 Balance transfer cards typically offer an introductory 0% APR that allows you to skip paying interest charges for a short period, usually 6 to 21 months.
 However, your credit card issuer may charge a balance transfer fee.
 Balance transfer fees are either a flat fee or a percentage of the debt transferred over.
 Keep in mind that you may not be able to transfer balances if you have two cards from the same financial institution.

 In some instances, it may cost more to transfer credit card debt than to consolidate debt using a loan.
-Consider using loans with monthly installments, such as personal loans, to pay off high-interest credit cards if you have a lot of debt to transfer.
+Consider using installment loans, such as personal loan options, bad credit loans, or other predictable loans to pay off high-interest credit cards if you have a lot of debt to transfer.

 Credit Utilization Rate

 A minimum payment is the lowest amount you can pay at the end of each billing cycle.
-The amount you have to pay depends on how your credit card company calculates payments.
+The amount you have to pay depends on how your card company calculates payments.
+Making a payment will increase your available balance.